eduh/WorldcatRTA/README.md

 It is best to store the plaintext Xserver credentials outside of your http webroot or application directory.
 Create an empty file at the location you specified in the config entry `XserverCred`.
 In the first line put the Xserver user.
 In the second put your password.

 #Basic Usage
-From your appdir make the call
+From your appdir make the call and prepend https://[yourhost]/[your location]

 /rtaservice/rta/[a valid ocn]/[your api key]/ocn/html